fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 evaluate a logistic regression model for your dataset.
 We will be using the same dataset that we have already cleaned and prepared for the purpose of predicting whether a particular transaction was fraudulent.
-In the previous chapter, we saved this dataset as `fraud_detection.csv`.
+In the previous lab, we saved this dataset as `fraud_detection.csv`.
 The first step is to load this dataset into your Jupyter Notebook.
 This can be done by using the following
 code: